sw523ss/is601-miniproject1/commandline.md

 -   It works the same across different platforms and Distributions
 -   It is user-friendly.
 Hence, millions of Linux users love it and use it for their editing needs

-Example:
+Vi usage example:

 Create a new file:  vi filename

 Presss i to enter the insert mode

-Add content
+Add content to the file

 Press esc to enter command mode.
-Press shift:wq to save and key
+Press shift:wq to save and quit.

 ## Introduction: Basic Linux Commands